1st Meditation on The Lord's Prayer -- God's Glory

 guidelines for living a righteous life is essential, but God does not want us to

-flow, blessings, and harmony.
+with God's flow, blessings, and harmony.

 Another obvious concept Jesus emphasizes, but which is often